vircadia/vircadia-world-sdk-ts/README.md

 - Challenge: Malicious clients modifying local code or state.
 - Solution: Server-side validation, obfuscation, and cryptographic signing of actions.

+#### 7.5 Balancing Client-side Prediction and Server Authority
+- Challenge: Maintaining responsive gameplay while ensuring server-authoritative state
+- Solution: Implement client-side prediction in action scripts, with server reconciliation

 ### 8. Future Considerations
-- Implement a versioning system for world segments
+- Develop a standardized format for action scripts, including interpolation logic
-- Develop tools for content creation and world editing
+- Create tools for easy creation and testing of custom actions
+- Investigate advanced CRDT techniques for improved conflict resolution
-- Explore integration with existing game engines
+- Explore optimizations for large-scale world simulations with many concurrent actions
-- Investigate machine learning for dynamic interest management and anti-cheat systems
+- Research machine learning approaches for dynamic action interpolation and prediction

 ### 9. Conclusion

 This framework provides a flexible and secure foundation for building multiplayer games with distributed state management.
-By leveraging CRDTs, peer-to-peer networking, and central server validation, it offers a balance of responsiveness and consistency.
-The layered architecture allows for easy extension and modification to suit various game types and requirements.
+By sharing critical components like networking, CRDT-based state management, and action validation between client and server, it ensures consistency and security while allowing for responsive gameplay.
+The clear separation of the engine/client layer allows for diverse implementations while maintaining a standardized core.
+This architecture offers a scalable and performant solution for networked games, with built-in mechanisms for smooth interpolation and client-side prediction through action-specific logic.